Go Back

 3. Capital Inefficiency Represents the Largest Structural Risk: $28M Locked in Slow-Moving Inventory

-Across the network, 8,198 distinct SKUs exceed 90 days of supply, tying up approximately $28M in working capital (calculated as the sum of inventory value across all affected SKUs).
-Excess inventory is highly concentrated, with four stores (77, 26, 49, and 25) alone accounting for approximately $5.5M in tied-up capital.
-Store 77 is the single largest contributor, holding nearly $2M in slow-moving stock.
-Liquidity risk is most severe in Stores 64, 77, 40, and 49, where inventory-weighted average days of supply exceed 700+ days, indicating prolonged stagnation.
+Across the network, 8,198 SKUs exceed 90 days of supply, tying up approximately $28M in working capital.
+Exposure is highly concentrated — four stores (77, 26, 49, and 25) alone account for ~$5.5M, with Store 77 as the single largest contributor at nearly $2M in slow-moving stock.

 Horizontal bar chart showing stores with most capital tied up in excess inventory